sshahidul29/Strategic-HR-Data-Transformation-Analytics-and-Migration/README.md

-# Strategic-HR-Data-Transformation-Analytics-and-Migration
-A leading Healthcare  Organization operating across multiple locations in Bangladesh is taking a proactive step to optimize its human resources management through the implementation of robust data analytics.
+# Business Scenario: A leading Healthcare  Organization operating across multiple locations in Bangladesh is taking a proactive step to optimize its human resources management through the implementation of robust data analytics.
+To spearhead this initiative, we are actively seeking an experienced Data Architect.
+The primary objective is to establish an Enterprise Data Warehouse, complete with Data Mart Cubes powered by SQL Server Analysis Services.